mavlink/mavlink-devguide/en/services/parameter.md

 ### Read All Parameters {#read_all}

-A GCS should read all parameters when first connecting to a system (it does not contain a list of the vehicle parameters on startup).
+A GCS will usually read all parameters when first connecting to a system, in order to get their current values.

 > **Note** The Drone will emit a [PARAM_VALUE](../messages/common.md#PARAM_VALUE) whenever a parameter is [written/changed](#write).
   Provided the GCS keeps track of changed parameters, it should not need to re-read the full parameter list.

 Reading the parameter list is activated by sending the [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_LIST) message.
 The target component should start to broadcast the parameters individually in `PARAM_VALUE` messages after receiving this message.
-The drone should allow a pause after sending each parameter in order to not use up the full radio bandwidth.
+The drone should allow a pause after sending each parameter to ensure that the operation doesn't consume all of the available link bandwidth (30 - 50 percent of the bandwidth is reasonable).

 {% mermaid %}
 sequenceDiagram;